ettomatic/organised-exchange/README.md

 $ bin/exchange_to_org
 ```

-Or use an Emacs function like
+Or use an Emacs function like:

 ```emacs
 (defun organised-exchange ()